 Doctorate psychology programs help individuals develop advanced knowledge and skills for potential careers in a variety of concentrations, including clinical psychology, social psychology, forensic psychology, and developmental psychology.
 Students in doctorate psychology programs work toward either a PhD in psychology or a PsyD, and the type of degree they earn can impact their career choices.
 While PhD psychology programs are focused more on research, PsyD programs are geared more toward clinical work.
-The time it takes to complete a doctorate psychology program depends on which type of degree a student earns and can take anywhere from four to seven years for full-time students.
+The time it takes to complete a Social Science doctorate program in psychology depends on which type of degree a student earns and can take anywhere from four to seven years for full-time students.

 Online Doctorate in Psychology: Coursework and Overview